ecfeed/ecfeed.java/README.md

 - *feedback* - A flag denoting whether feedback should be sent beck to the generator.
 By default, this functionality is switched off.
 - *label* - An additional label associated with feedback.
 - *custom* - An additional map ('Map<String, String>') with custom elements associated with feedback.
-- *source* - Classes or packages where custom definitions of the model structures can be found.
+- *typesDefinitionsSource* - Classes or packages where custom definitions of the model structures can be found.
 Note, that nested packages are included as well.

 ```java
 String[] constraints = new String[]{ "constraint" };